hoangthienan95/computer-vision-project/README.md

 #### RPN architecture
 The regression task for bounding box and classification task for "has object or not" can be achieved by standard convolutional layers, followed by two fully connected heads: one for bounding box regression and the other for classification.
+Figure 12 depicts the Region Proposal Network on the left and how it creates proposed regions with bounding boxes and scores for each box.
+Note that only the last layers of the Feature Pyramid is evaluated.

 <br>
 <center>

 ![](images/rpn_3.jpeg) <br>
-**Figure 12:** The decoder uses scores and coordinates to determine classes and bounding boxes. <br>
+**Figure 12:** The RPN uses scores and coordinates to determine classes and bounding boxes. <br>
 <a href=https://medium.com/@jonathan_hui/what-do-we-learn-from-region-based-object-detectors-faster-r-cnn-r-fcn-fpn-7e354377a7c9>https://medium.com/@jonathan_hui/what-do-we-learn-from-region-based-object-detectors-faster-r-cnn-r-fcn-fpn-7e354377a7c9</a>
 </center>
 <br>